sil-vella/cred_system/flutter_base_05/Documentation/plugins/main_plugin_docs/modules/connections_api_module/connections_api_module.md

 ## Integration Points
 The ConnectionsApiModule integrates with:
-- `WebSocketModule`: For real-time communication
+- `WebSocketManager`: For real-time communication (singleton manager)
 - `StateManager`: For state updates
 - `ModuleManager`: For module access
 - `AuthInterceptor`: For request interception